About the Tour

 Each month, our Spotlight Tours focus on a different artist or theme, allowing for a deeper dive into specific areas of the collection.

-Before and after the tour, you’re invited to explore the collection and special exhibition 30 Americans.
+Before and after the tour, you’re invited to explore the collection and other exhibitions.

 Meet some of the painters who put the Parisian neighborhood on the map.

 Pablo Picasso.
 At the Theater (The Courtesan), 1901.
 BF177. © 2020 Estate of Pablo Picasso / Artists Rights Society (ARS), New York

 Henri de Toulouse-Lautrec.
 "A Montrouge"–Rosa La Rouge, 1886–1887.
 BF263.
 Public Domain.

 Edgar Degas.
 Three Dancers with Hair in Braids, c.
 1900.
 BF143.
 Public Domain.